yankikalfa/yanki/content/teaching/courses/index.md

 title: Courses
 ---

 # Machine Learning for Finance with Python
+## Johns Hopkins University- SAIS
 This class starts with the basics of supervised and non-supervised learning and finishes with basic feed forward neural nets.
 Here is the summary of the materials covered.

 1. Supervised and Unsupervised Learning.
 Time-Series forecasting methods.